-(e) to establish rules and assessment criteria for flood work approvals that ensure adequate flood connectivity is maintained in the Floodplain,
+(e) to establish rules and assessment criteria for flood work approvals that ensure

 Note.
 The provisions in Part 8 establish assessment criteria for flood work approvals specific to each management zone and contribute to achieving the objectives in clause 9 (d) and (e) of this Plan.